Robpol86/robpol86.com/_posts/2013-11-16-Wireless-Charging-Car-Dock.md

 So I built my own.
 I originally posted everything
 [on the XDA forums](http://forum.xda-developers.com/showthread.php?p=47509705#post47509705).
 Since the Nexus 5 has [four metal discs](http://www.ifixit.com/Teardown/Nexus+5+Teardown/19016#s53717) inside it, it self-aligns when placed on the dock and stays put in that position.
 You can see it self-align in the gif below.
+I drove 45mins from San Francisco to San Jose and it never fell off.
+I was using GPS (Google Maps) and it looks like the magnets don't add too much distance between the phone and the transmitting coil, my battery meter went up a little bit.

 I used the following items: